Presumed Innocent (film): Casting

 Several established actors were considered for the leading role of Rusty Sabich.
 Kevin Costner turned down the role, and Robert Redford was vetoed by Pollack due to his age.
 When he was hired to direct the film, Pakula only offered the role to Harrison Ford, believing that the actor possessed an "Everyman quality" that best suited the character.
 Ford's casting was confirmed in March 1989.
 He received a $7 million salary for the role.
 Turow was initially uncertain of Ford portraying Rusty but relented after seeing a few of the actor's films.
 Ford said, "Friends warned me this was a tough role because Rusty is such a passive, interior character.
 Though Rusty's in every scene, all the action takes place around him.
 Things happen to him."
 Upon being cast, Ford read the novel to avoid arguments over events and details that were left out in the book.
 Ford also suggested to Pakula that Rusty have a buzz cut.
 He explained, "There are many things I found I could express with that short haircut.
 Simplest of all, I wanted to tell the audience to leave their baggage at home — not to expect the Harrison Ford they've seen before."

 In preparing for their roles, the actors were granted access to lawyers who would act as advisors.
 Ford observed murder trials with Pakula at the Recorder's Court in Detroit and viewed training footage from the Michigan Prosecutors' Association.
 Greta Scacchi, who plays Carolyn Polhemus, observed Linda Fairstein, head of the Manhattan District Attorney's sex crimes unit.
 Raúl Juliá, who plays Sandy Stern, researched his role by meeting with criminal lawyer Michael Kennedy.
 Paul Winfield lobbied for the role of Judge Larren Lyttle upon reading the novel and learning that the adaptation was to be directed by Pakula.
 Winfield met with New York Supreme Court judge Bruce M. Wright, who insisted that he wear a judiciary robe and observe several cases.

+This is the first film role for Jeffrey Wright and Joseph Mazzello.